Texas Endovascular Logo

 • Heart attack or stroke.

-• Gangrene, or rotting flesh, as studies show that approximately 35% of patients with PAD or vascular disease end up with this condition.
+• Gangrene, or rotting flesh (Studies show that approximately 35% of patients with PAD or vascular disease end up with this condition.

 Symptom of Atherosclerosis